seclab-ucr/INTANG/README.md

 Disclaimer
 ==================
-INTANG is a reasearch-oriented project.
+INTANG is a research-oriented project.
 Anyone using it should be aware of the potential risks and responsible for his/her own actions against the censorship authority.

 Contact
 ==================